brittnicole207/read-me-generator-main/README.md

 ## Questions

-Please contatct me with any questions at brittany.blalock2@gmail.com.
+Please contact the developer with any questions at brittanydevdesign@gmail.com.
 <br />